-Consents, whether DOH numbered or an alternate/separate HIPAA compliant form, must be updated when there is a change in: healthcare provider family/consenter, significant other(s) or supports; emergency contact, service agency; care management agency; the member's MMCP; Behavioral Health Organization (BHO); etc.
+Consents must be updated when there is a change in: healthcare provider, family/consenter, significant other(s) or supports; emergency contact; service agency; care management agency; the member's Plan; Behavioral Health Organization (BHO); etc. This includes updates needed to any other HIPAA compliant forms also on file for the member.

-Note: In addition, when a child turns ten years of age, DOH 5201 section two should be revisited with the child (if s/he has the ability to answer section two questions).
+Note for HHSC: In addition, when a child turns ten years of age, DOH 5201 Section 2 should be revisited with the child (if s/he has the ability to answer Section 2 questions - refer to DOH 5201, Section 2 above, including completion and use of the Health Home Care Management Tracker For Section 2).